LaussenLabs/atriumdb/sdk/docs/source/cli.rst

 Export Command
 ==============
-This command exports data from Atriumdb to the specified format and packaging type.
+This command exports data from AtriumDB to the specified format and packaging type.
 Users can filter the data to be exported using various options such as measure ids, device ids, patient ids, and MRNs.
 The export command also supports specifying a cohort file to automatically configure export parameters.

 Usage
 -----